snakajima/remoteio/README.md

 - open http://localhost:8080 in one browser
 - open http://localhost:8080/html/indexB.html in another browser (optional)

+#### Bonjour Server

+- open macOS/remote.bj/remote.bj.xcodeproj in Xcode
+- build & run it on the same machine you run the Char Server

 #### iOS client

 - open ios/remoteio/remoteio.xcodeproj in Xcode
-- build & run it on a simulator
+- build & run it on a simulator or an iOS device
+- select the server from the main menu
 - select "Lobby" from the main menu
 - select "Main" from the scene list
 - tap the "Devices" button to see the GUIDs from those web pages